 B.A.
 Latin American & Caribbean Studies, Columbia University (2014), Mellon Mays Undergraduate Fellow

 Recording Resistance: Indigenous Activists' Archives and Power in Twentieth-Century Ecuador

-Modern Latin American History; Indigenous Peoples' Histories; Oral History; History of Education; Critical Archive Studies; Histories of Race and Ethnicity; Intellectual History
+Modern Latin American History; Indigenous Peoples' Histories; Oral History; Memory Studies; History of Education; Critical Archive Studies; History of Race and Ethnicity; Intellectual History